Open for Agents Docs

 Getting Started

-1. Install the plugin.
-For the current beta, install from the distributed package in your WordPress admin plugin upload screen.
+1. Install Open for Agents: AI Toolkit with MCP.
+For the current beta, install the core plugin from the distributed package in your WordPress admin plugin upload screen.
 After WordPress.org approval, you will also be able to install directly from the repository.
+The optional Open for Agents Assistant is a separate package and does not include hosted model access.

 2. Enable Standard Tools.
 Turn on the built-in, deterministic, read-only baseline.
 This immediately adds get_site_info, list_post_types, get_navigation, list_posts, search_posts, get_post, and get_terms.
 On WooCommerce sites it also adds woo_search_products, woo_get_product, and woo_get_product_categories.